Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 The mod replaces the base game Character Pool with an improved and expanded version.
 The main point of that expansion is storing additional information about Character Pool units, such as Appearance Store, their Character Pool loadout, and their uniform status.

-This additional information is stored in the same Character Pool file.
-If Character Pool is saved while this mod is deactivated - and the game saves Character Pool very often - all the extra information stored in the character pool file will be lost.
+This additional information is stored in the Character Pool file itself.
+If Character Pool is saved while this mod is deactivated - and the game saves Character Pool very often - all the extra information previously stored in the character pool file will be lost.

 To prevent this, the mod automatically stores a backup copy of the character pool file, and will restore extra data from it automatically when the game is launched.
 So temporarily disabling the Appearance Manager is fine, as long as you don't make any changes to Character Pool soldiers.

 The "expanded" Character Pool files can be shared with other people, same as always, but obviously they will need the Appearance Manager mod to access the extra information stored there.

 As another minor feature, you are now allowed to have "dormant" Character Pool units.
 In the base game, if you uncheck all three "Can Appear As ..." checkboxes, the game will automatically set "Can Appear As Soldier" checkbox to true the next time you start it.
 So the game itself does not allow you to have Character Pool units that will not appear during the campaign.
 Appearance Manager changes this behavior, and now you can uncheck all three checkboxes, and this will actually stick.

+Such dormant soldiers will have their name colored as light grey color in the Character Pool list.

 [h1]Character Pool Loadout[/h1]